 The mixing forms a ball of dough centered on the paddle.

-This machine has a long warm rise using the motor to mix for short intervals twice.
+This machine has a long warm rise.
+In this phase, it uses the motor for short intervals twice.
 This deflates or knocks down the dough.
-After the second knock down (50 minutes before baking) the dough should relax and flow to fill the bottom of the pan and rise again.
+In basic bake cycle there are 2 sets of about 15 slow turns at – 2:00 and – 1:40 on the countdown timer.
+After the second knock down (which is 50 minutes before baking phase) the dough should relax and flow to fill the bottom of the pan and rise again.
 In the first part of the bake phase, the dough should spring.
 A tenacious dough holds its ball shape for a long time.
 It may gather at one end of the pan.
 The result is that the top of the baked loaf slopes.
 This happens with some dough in this kind of pan.
 There is a hydration zone.
 A tenacious dough may not flow.
 A wet dough may balloon or collapse.

 It supports low sodium baking, as any bread machine does.
 If the salt is reduced, the yeast should be reduced by the same proportion.